redbug26/kolotoc-compiler/README.md

 This repository provides the script used to create a binary file (`kolo2.bin`) that organizes puzzles into categories.
 The binary file can then be integrated into the game to add your own personalized content.

+> [!CAUTION]
+> Maximum size of the kolo2.bin is 9851 bytes on a clean CPC6128.
+If you have ROM installed, the max size is himem()-32768

 ---

 ## Features